0xack13/Learning-Go/Readme.md

 ## My Thoughts

-This was my first time wokring with Go, so most of the time spent went into getting familiar with the language and its paradigms.
+This was my first time working with Go, so most of the time spent went into getting familiar with the language and its paradigms.
 I feel like I managed to take advantage of goroutines and channels to avoid race conditions (multiple http handlers/threads incrementing counters, modifying the records) in an idiomatic way.
 But by sharing a channel to a single state manager among the http handlers (it will block access to _all_ synchronized state on every msg), I made things slower than necessary.
 I'd fix that with more time, but the server should avoid race conditions and I avoided falling back on mutexes.

 I added a receiver to the handler funcs to make them methods on a struct containing the state I needed to get into them.
 This felt like such an odd way to inject state into the handlers, but at least it wasn't global.
 The way Go's methods & function receivers work is really unique.
 I didn't go looking for reasons to use interfaces or type assertions.

 If I had more time, I definitely would have modularized the project.
 I also might have found a real persistence solution for the data.
-Using Docker compose and throwing a postgres contianer into the mix would work, but ideally I'd target something on Azure/AWS and include a terrafrom module.
+Using Docker compose and throwing a postgres container into the mix would work, but ideally I'd target something on Azure/AWS and include a terraform module.